Tarzan and the Lost Safari: Notes

 The film contains more allusions to the Burroughs novels than usual for a Tarzan movie of the period, including the ape man's brief account of his origin to the female lead (which echoes Burroughs' version, however the she-ape who raised him is incorrectly identified as “Kerchak”).
 The film also uses Opar, though reducing the grand lost city as described by Burroughs to a generic native village.
 A male lion seen resting with Tarzan near the start of the film is referred to as “Numa”, a term used for male lions in the Burroughs series.
 Tarzan, while retaining his then-customary film characterization as an inarticulate simpleton, nevertheless displays considerable shrewdness and resource, foreshadowing the restoration in later movies of Burroughs' original concept of an intelligent, multitalented ape man.

-Reception

-According to MGM records the film earned $915,000 in the US and Canada and $1.4 million elsewhere, resulting in a profit of $432,000.
+The film earned $915,000 in the US and Canada and $1.4 million elsewhere, resulting in a profit of $432,000.

+Critical reception

+A review of the film in Variety reported that "Tarzan takes to authentic jungle backgrounds, and the antics come off entertainingly," that the "combination of African footage lensed in Technicolour [...] and the matching studio-staged sequences [...] adds excellent sight values to go with the standard adventuring," and "Gordon Scott has the physique for the title role and does acceptably by it."
+The film's review in The New York Times noted Scott's "awesome physique [with] the two women in this story about the survivors of a plane crash in the jungle remain[ing] frankly wide-eyed throughout," but that "Tarzan's present keepers have taken the flamboyance out of his character.
+He takes to the trees only reluctantly and whoops it up with that yodel of his only once or twice."

+Novelization

+In conjuction with the film, Whitman Publishing Company released a hardbound novelization of the screenplay intended for younger readers.
+While issued without credit, its authorship is generally attributed to Frank Castle.